Arthur Gomes (footballer): Chapecoense (loan)

 On 1 May 2019, Arthur Gomes was loaned to fellow top tier club Chapecoense until the end of the season.

 Atlético Goianiense (loan)

 On 23 March 2021, Arthur Gomes was loaned to Atlético Goianiense also in the first division, until the end of the year.
 After featuring regularly, he left the club on 7 August after accepting an offer from a club from abroad.

 Estoril

 On 9 August 2021, Arthur Gomes moved abroad after agreeing to a three-year contract with Portuguese Primeira Liga side Estoril; Santos retained 50% of the player's economic rights.

 Sporting

 On 1 September 2022, Gomes signed a five-year contract with Sporting CP of the same league, for a fee of €2.5 million for half of his economic rights, plus €1.5 million in add-ons.
-On September 13th, he scored his first UEFA Champions League goal, sealing Sporting's 2-0 victory against Tottenham Hotspur after replacing Marcus Edwards in 90th minute.
+On September 13, he scored his first UEFA Champions League goal, sealing Sporting's 2–0 victory against Tottenham Hotspur after replacing Marcus Edwards in 90th minute.

+Cruzeiro

+On 15 July 2023, Gomes returned to Brazil, signing a three-year contract with Série A club Cruzeiro, for a fee of €3 million.

+Dynamo Moscow

+On 7 September 2024, Gomes signed a five-season contract with Dynamo Moscow in Russia.
+He scored his first Dynamo goal on 18 September 2024 in a Russian Cup game against Dynamo Makhachkala.
+On 12 April 2025, Gomes suffered an Achilles tendon rupture in a game against Pari Nizhny Novgorod.